 - D.1.1.
-In designing schemes of performance-related remuneration for executive directors, the remuneration committee should follow the provisions in Schedule A to this Code. - D.1.2.
-Where a company releases an executive director to serve as a non-executive director elsewhere, the remuneration report should include a statement as to whether or not the director will retain such earnings and, if so, what the remuneration is. - D.1.3.
+In designing schemes of performance-related remuneration for executive directors, the remuneration committee should follow the provisions in Schedule A to this Code.
+Schemes should include provisions that would enable the company to recover sums paid or withhold the payment of any sum, and specify the circumstances in which it would be appropriate to do so. - D.1.2.
+Where a company releases an executive director to serve as a non-executive director elsewhere, the remuneration report20 should include a statement as to whether or not the director will retain such earnings and, if so, what the remuneration is. - D.1.3.
 Levels of remuneration for non-executive directors should reflect the time commitment and responsibilities of the role.
 Remuneration for non-executive directors should not include share options or other performance-related elements.
 If, exceptionally, options are granted, shareholder approval should be sought in advance and any shares acquired by exercise of the options should be held until at least one year after the non-executive director leaves the board.
-Holding of share options could be relevant to the determination of a non-executive director's independence (as set out in provision B.1.1).
+Holding of share options could be relevant to the determination of a non-executive director's independence (as set out in provision B.1.1). - D.1.4.
+The remuneration committee should carefully consider what compensation commitments (including pension contributions and all other elements) their directors' terms of appointment would entail in the event of early termination.
+The aim should be to avoid rewarding poor performance.
+They should take a robust line on reducing compensation to reflect departing directors' obligations to mitigate loss. - D.1.5.
+Notice or contract periods should be set at one year or less.
+If it is necessary to offer longer notice or contract periods to new directors recruited from outside, such periods should reduce to one year or less after the initial period.

-As required for UK incorporated companies under the Large and Medium-Sized Companies and Groups (Accounts and Reports) Regulations 2008.
+20 As required for UK incorporated companies under the Large and Medium-Sized Companies and Groups (Accounts and Reports) Regulations 2013.